Find SQL bugs

 Property-based testing for PostgreSQL.
 Generates random valid datasets that respect your schema — then tries to break your queries.

-$ npm install sqlproof
+$ pip install sqlproof

 Get Started → View on GitHub